CartoDB/Windshaft-cartodb/docs/named_maps.md

 ## Delete

-Delete the specified template map from the server and it disables any previously initialized versions of the map.
+Deletes the specified template map from the server, and disables any previously initialized versions of the map.

 #### Definition